Approximate Gram-Matrix Interpolation for Wideband Massive MU-MIMO Systems: Interpolation-based Gram Matrix Computation

 \section{Interpolation-based Gram Matrix Computation}

 \revision{ We now discuss exact and approximate interpolation-based methods for low-complexity Gram matrix computation.
 We note that the exact Gram matrix interpolation assumes that we have perfect CSI, so throughout this section, we will assume that $\sigma=0$.
-In \fref{sec:errorbound}, however, we will relax the perfect-CSI assumption and study the performance of exact and approximate interpolation methods with imperfect CSI. } As a consequence of \fref{eq:channel_imperfect_CSI}, the Gram matrices in the FD are given by
+In \fref{sec:errorbound}, however, we will relax the perfect-CSI assumption and study the performance of exact and approximate interpolation methods with imperfect CSI. }